The 1on1

 For 1on1s to be effective we need to build an environment of trust.
 I’ve found two of the most important things we can do are to genuinely listen and reliably follow through on any action items you take on.

-In addition, a technique I’ve used is keeping shared notes.
-My direct reports can see exactly what I write down about our conversation.
-I also encourage them to take note of anything they’d like to talk about that they think of between 1on1s.
+In addition, a technique I find valuable is keeping shared notes.
+My direct reports can see what I write down about our conversation.
+I also encourage them to take note of anything they think of between 1on1s that they’d like to talk about.
 This helps us both come to the conversation prepared to get the most out of it.

 The Standard Questions

 How are you doing?
-A simple question that is an excellent low-pressure way to start a 1on1.
+This simple question is an excellent way to start a 1on1.
 But where do you go next?
-Here are three more that I find worth including on a weekly basis.
+I find these three questions worth asking on a weekly basis.

 • Is there anything you would like to talk about?